Attention to detail

 ✅ DO add a final quality check.

 What holes would they poke in your analysis?
-What would they do if they wanted to destroy and tear up your slides?
+What would they do if they wanted to destroy your slides?

 Consultants are trained to work in iterations.

-They throw random stuff on pages and then see what sticks.
+They often throw random numbers and facts on pages and then see what sticks.

 It's tempting to plug in dummy numbers when you're working fast.
 Don't do it.